bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 ==body==
 #### ...does it raise an exception?

-A trie is one of those fancy data structures you may have heard nerds at work throw around in discourse at the coffee machine.
+A trie is one of those fancy data structures you may have heard peers at work throw around in discourse at the coffee machine.
 No need to feel intimidated;
 it's just a tree!
 I love how easy that is to remember.
 I've seen it pronounced as "try", but I like the other origin